 The couple bonded over biotechnologies at Chiron, each making strides in their own right.
 With a background in pediatrics she went on to become, as Dino puts it, “The Queen of Flu Vaccines.”
 Corry has worked with the National Institute of Health (NIH) in response to national emergencies and a variety of disease areas varying from smallpox to malaria, and the recent H1N1 outbreak.
 Her team works tirelessly to keep the public informed on prevention.

 Dino Dina, Owner

-Dino's Italian heritage all but ensured a wine and farming way of life, through it wasn't his only calling, at least initially.
-Prior to officially getting into the "grape game" in 1997, Dino studied at the University of Genoa where he uncorked a passion for the scientific aspects of medicine, which led him first to Switzerland and then the U.S. for his work with virus and infectious disease.
+Dino’s Italian heritage all but ensured a wine and farming way of life, though it wasn’t his only calling, at least initially.
+Prior to officially getting into the “grape game” in 1997, Dino studied at the University of Genoa where he uncorked a passion for the scientific aspects of medicine, which led him first to Switzerland and then the U.S. for his work with virus and infectious disease.

 With some “serendipity and luck” (Dino’s words) his move to the West Coast coincided with the region’s biotechnology boom.
 Turns out the yeast used in biotechnology is the same type used in wine fermentation.
 A wine country way of life planted its seeds.

 Dino went on to establish the Vaccine Group at the biopharmaceutical company, Chiron Corporation, and ultimately to serve as President and Chief Executive Officer at Dynavax Technologies from 1997 until his retirement in 2013.